Key points

+A Property Investor Visa valid for 2 years is one of the ways to secure UAE residency.
 According to the 2026 updates, the minimum property value requirement for a 2-year residence visa for a single owner has been waived.
 The previous threshold of AED 750,000 no longer applies.
-The visa allows you to legally reside in the UAE, sponsor your family, open bank accounts, and access local infrastructure.
+The visa allows you to legally reside in the UAE, open local bank accounts, and sponsor dependents.

 Who qualifies for the 2-year property investor visa?